asalber/asalber.github.io/statistics/exercises/probability.md

 2. The two picked flasks are of nitric acid.
 3. The two picked flasks contains different acids.

-Compute the same probabilities if the flask picked in the first laboratory is put in the second laboratory before picking the flask from it.
+Compute again the above probabilities if the flask picked in the first laboratory is put in the second laboratory before picking the flask from it.

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">